eliasjacob/biodiversity_overlooked_brazil/data/data_dictionary.md

-# Here's a data dictionary for the dataset:
+# Dictionary for the dataset:

 | Column                       | Description                              | Data Type | Example Values                              |
 |:-----------------------------|:-----------------------------------------|:----------|:--------------------------------------------|